wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ]
 ```

-You get `YourAccountAddress` and a good delegate `DelegateAddress` from above step which is selected by a nice `FeeRate`.
+`YourAccountAddress` and `DelegateAddress` are found from the step above along with the `FeeRate`.

-Step 3 get some test wan coins for "YourAccountAddress", such as 100100.
+**Step 3:** Get test WAN for "YourAccountAddress"

-You can follow the descript in [6.3.
-Get test wan coins of PoS](#63-get-test-wan-coins-of-pos) to get test coins.
+Follow [6.3.
+Get test wan coins of PoS](#63-get-test-wan-coins-of-pos) to get test WAN.

-Step 4 create a script file in path: `/home/YourUserName/.wanchain/sendDelegate.js`
+**Step 4:** Create a script file in path: `/home/YourUserName/.wanchain/sendDelegate.js`

 ```
 //sendDelegate.js

-// If you want to send to a delegate you can modify and use this script to run.
+// If you want to send to a delegate you can modify and use this script.

 //-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------